 There are a number of other integration points in FusionAuth beyond the APIs.

-Identity Providers allow you to federate authentication decisions to social or standards based providers.
+- Identity Providers allow you to federate authentication decisions to social or standards based providers.
+You can also specify a linking strategy which allows you to flexibly map between accounts with different identifiers.

-Password plugins allow you to use a custom hashing method.
-This allows you to import user data from existing systems without requiring any user password changes.
+- Plugins allow you to extend FusionAuth with custom Java code.
+Currently the main use is to allow you to use custom password hashing.
+This allows you to import user data from existing systems without requiring user password changes.